Baba's Kitchen:Ukrainian Soul Food is 400 page true story about survival from Soviet and Nazi terror.

-There is over 200 recipes and Ukrainian home remedy for PMS, bald head, arthritis and twerking.
+There are over 200 recipes and Ukrainian home remedy for PMS, bald head, arthritis and twerking.

 Find out what my people is protecting.
 We live in Eastern Europe 44,000 years already.
-We is Indigenous!
+We are Indigenous!

 Below is full Table of Content and all book Raisa and Baba study.
 Where else you going to get Ukrainian recipes PLUS chapter on natural medicine?

 Cheap like borshch, only Baba borshch sure don't taste

 cheap.
 Ha!
 First thing she going to teach you make this borshch like

 real Ukrainian, not some rootsy-tootsy hippie, making funny noise and

 For starter, Baba teach you to shop for ingredient.
 Like onion.
 Do not use kind have green sprout at top.
 She busy making baby, not have time for you!

 Do not never use dry dill.
 This taste like straw.
 Pah!
 Baba spit on it.

 Use green cabbage, size your head.
 If leaf have wormhole, this okay.
 It